re-sirb/linux-framebuffer-example/README.md

 In order to avoid some frustration at the beginning, I would like to point out that it might not work if you are using X11.
 So run it from a terminal not running X Server.
 It might also be possible to install a dedicated framebuffer driver for use with X Server, but I haven't looked into that too much.

-libjpeg is needed to compile the program.
+libjpeg is needed to compile this example.
 Most Linux distributions should already ship with it.

 Have fun!